top of page

 Overview

-The process of using plants, aids, and expanded states of awareness for our healing and evolution is an age old practice.
-Seeing our ordinary challenges, patterns and tendencies from another perspective is invaluable is coming to new and creative solutions and resolutions.
-The process allows us to move into new spaces within ourselves in an accelerated way as it bypasses the usual protections and coping mechanisms of the cognitive mind.
-These serve to keep us safe and in so doing can often keep us stuck in an old, yet dysfunctional, familiarity.
+The use of plants, aids, and expanded states of awareness for healing and evolution is an age old practice.
+Gaining a new perspective on our ordinary challenges, patterns and tendencies is invaluable in uncovering new and creative solutions and resolutions.
+This process allows us to access new spaces within ourselves in an accelerated way, as it bypasses the usual protections and coping mechanisms of the cognitive mind.
+While these mechanisms are designed to keep us safe, they can also keep us trapped in old, dysfunctional patterns of familiarity.

 MDMA